 Methodology

-A plain-English walkthrough of how FERS Planner separates user inputs, deterministic rules, disclosures, and source review.
+A plain-English walkthrough of how FERS Planner uses your inputs, documented FERS rules, disclosures, and source review.

 FERS Planner is independent and not affiliated with OPM.
 Results are educational estimates, not official benefit decisions.